rjmcbain/JS-Blurry-Loading/README.md

 HTML  |  CSS  |  JavaScript

 ### About
-Simple app that fade in background image as page loads
+Simple app that fades in background image as page loads